Wilder Fury 2: Who will win Saturday’s rematch?

 LAS VEGAS, Nevada., February 21, 2020 – The faceoff-less weigh-in is now in the books.
 The boxing world sits in the eye of the storm, awaiting the arrival of the rematch between American Deontay Wilder (42-0-1, 42 KOs) and Great Britain’s Tyson Fury (29-0-1, 20 KOs).

 No faceoff took place between the main event fighters.
 It was scrubbed by the Nevada State Athletic Commission (NSAC) after some grabbing and shoving took place between Wilder and Fury at Wednesday’s final news conference.
-It’s doubtful there was anything to be concerned about, but no one wants to be responsible for scrubbing boxing’s biggest event in many years.
+It’s doubtful there was anything to be concerned about.
+Still, no one wants to be responsible for scrubbing boxing’s biggest event in many years.

 Both made their feelings clear, Wilder making threatening hand gestures and Fury countering with two middle fingers at Wilder.
 British fans out in force to support Fury roared at his antics, in full voice and fueled with their favorite adult beverages.